waleoyecc/configure-ad/README.md

 <h2>High-Level Deployment and Configuration Steps</h2>

-- Step 1 Craeted Virtual Machines in Azure
+- Step 1 Craeted Virtual Machines in Azure for Domain Controller named DC-1 and for Users named Client-1 (CC-1)
 - Step 2 Set the Domain Controller's NIC Private IP address to be Static
 - Step 3 Installed Active Diectory Domain Services
-- Step 4 Created anAdmin
+- Step 4 Created an Admin and Users Account on Active Directory
-- Step 5
+- Step 5 Logged into Client-1 to link with Domain Controller.

 <h2>Deployment and Configuration Steps</h2>